Quality Assurance

 [ ] Run visual and functional regression testing

 Whenever you make a change on a project, it can impact the design and functionality of other parts.
-Visual regression testing compares changes visually to ensure nothing accidentally breaks.
-Functional regression testing works similarly by testing certain interactions a user may perform and making sure the intended functionality occurs.
+Visual regression testing compares before/after screenshots to ensure nothing accidentally breaks.
+Functional regression testing exercises real user interactions to confirm intended behavior.

 [ ] Verify appropriate image formats, according to browser support